jostylr/event-when/newREADME.md

 ---
 <a name="once"></a>
-### once(event, handler f, int n, obj context) --> handler h
+### once(str event, handler f, int n, obj context) --> handler h

 This attaches the handler f to fire when event is emitted.
-But it tracks it to be removed after firing n times.
+But it is tracked to be removed after firing n times.
 Given its name, the default n is 1.

+__arguments__

+* event Any string.
+The event that is being listened for.
+* f Anything of handler type.
+* n The number of times to fire.
+Should be a positive integer.
+* context The object whose `this` f should have.

+Both n and context are optional and their positioning can be either way.

+__return__

+The handler that contains both f and the counter.

 ---
 <a name="stop"></a>